Glossary of business terminology - romain-vignes-53940-unsplash-banner

 Set each month by the Bank of England, this is the country’s base rate of interest.
 This influences financial products and services when they set their own cost of borrowing.

-Checking your company’s standards by comparing them with certain criteria, e.g. a competitor’s activities.
+Checking your company’s standards by comparing them with certain criteria, e.g. the activities of a competitor.

 The buying (offer) and selling (bid) price of shares, bonds or currency.
 The ‘spread’ is the difference between those two prices.

 Financial events that are difficult to predict.
-It is called this because before people ventured to Australia, swans were assumed to only be white.
-No one had seen a black one until then.
+So called because before people ventured to Australia, all swans were assumed to be white.
+No one had seen a black swan until then.

 An agreement made when money is borrowed from an investor at a set rate of interest.
 It is repaid over a set period of time.
 Bonds are rated from the safest (AAA) to the riskiest (D), also known as 'junk bonds'.